shubhpreetk2303/Induction-program-5/README.md

 Departments: Computer Science & Engineering | Information Technology 📍 Venue: Auditorium + Classrooms

-**🧠 Morning Session – Universal Human Values with Dr. Priyadarshini**
+Universal Human Values with Dr. Priyadarshini**

 The day opened with a powerful and thought-provoking session by Dr. Priyadarshini, a renowned expert in Universal Human Values.
 Held in the college auditorium, the lecture focused on: